harmony-one/h/progress/rikako-hatoya.md

+2024-12-01 Sun: Looked into more updates regarding youtube transcription subtitle.
+Reviewed merge from harmony-one/clip-subtitle for assemblyai-youtube client.

-2024-11-30 Sat: Continued work with revideo to automate transcription .
+2024-11-30 Sat: Continued work with revideo to automate transcription.
 Further looked into descript to make texts mocking that of descript's with revideo.

 2024-11-29 Fri: Continued testing of Frank's transcription demo.
 Continued further research on AI transcription tools for an end-to-end automation through command-line interface.